Privacy notice - children and young adults

 Since leaving the EU, the UK Government has further updated our data protection laws through the UK General Data Protection Regulation (UK GDPR).

-• Introduced special protection of children's (defined to be under 13) personal data
+• Introduced special protection of children's (defined to be anyone aged under 13) personal data.

 • Says that unless very specific and limited circumstances apply, we need to ask you (seeking your consent) to use special category personal data (see Section 2 about this)

-• Makes it easier and free for you to ask for copies of your information - if you are over 13 you will be able to make this request yourself without your parent/guardian's permission
+• Makes it easier and free for you to ask for copies of your personal data - if you are aged over 13 you may be able to make this request yourself without your parent/guardian's permission.

-• Makes it easier for you say you don't want your information to be used
+• Makes it easier for you say you don't want your personal data to be used for certain things.

-• Allows you to ask for your information to be removed or corrected.
+• Allows you to ask for your personal data to be removed or corrected.

-For more information please visit the Nottinghamshire Healthcare website.
+For more information please visit the Trust's website.

 Legal basis for processing

-The lawful basis for the processing of information is listed in Article 6 and 9 of the UK GDPR.
-It says that we can use information to provide health care, protect someone's life, and to meet our obligations.
-We sometimes use information for other reasons such as making sure our computer systems are secure and are being used properly.
+The lawful bases for processing of personal data is listed in Article 6 and 9 of the UK GDPR.
+It says that the Trust can use personal data to provide health care, protect someone's life, and to meet our legal obligations.
+We sometimes use personal data for other reasons such as making sure our computer systems are secure and are being used properly.
 This type of processing helps the Trust to meet our 'legitimate interests'.

 Sometimes we keep records to help investigate what happened if something goes wrong for example, CCTV images of an incident when someone got hurt.
 We might also share the CCTV images with the police if we need to.

-There are times when we will need to ask your permission to use your information.
+There are times when we will need to ask your permission to use your personal data.
 If you are over 13 years old, we can ask you.
 If you are under 13 years old, we will need to ask your parent/guardian for permission.

 The Trust keeps records about the health care and treatment you receive as one of our patients.
 This helps to ensure that you receive the best possible care from us.